yorkulibraries/yudl-map/metadata-input-guidelines/physical-form.md

 # Definition

-The carrier or media category of an object.
+Physical form refers to the carrier or media category of an object.
+Not to be confused with the Genre field.

 # How the physical form field work in the metadata form